indieBlog

 Actors/filmmakers/spouses ZOE LISTER-JONES and DARYL WEIN did what a lot of people said they would do during the early lockdown days of the COVID pandemic: they got productive.
 Collaborators for over a decade (including the features Breaking Upwards, Lola Versus, Consumed, and Band Aid), the duo took advantage of the empty Los Angeles streets and clear calendars, tapped into their indie roots and their 2020 anxieties, and made a low-budget comedy about the end of the world.

 How It Ends premiered at the 2021 Sundance Film Festival and was released this week in select theaters and on digital platforms, courtesy of American International Pictures.
-[UPDATE: The film is now streaming on Paramount+ and Prime Video.]
 We chatted with writer/director/producer/editor Daryl Wein and writer/director/producer/star Zoe Lister-Jones about making a movie during an unprecedented time.

 ——